Jyotsna Radhakrishnan: Singing career

 Some of her latest films are Classmates, Pothen Vava, Don, Notebook and Janmam.
 She has traveled to the UK, the US, Australia and Singapore for musical programs, and has performed with almost all leading playback singers of south India.
 She concluded another North American tour with singer G. Venugopal and in August 2013 in Australia with Unni Menon performing for Malayalees in major cities.
 This was her first trip to Australia where she was accompanied by Ramesh Pisharody.

 Personal life

 On 26 December 2010, Jyotsna married Sreekanth Surendran, a software engineer from Kochi.
 She gave birth to their first child, a boy, on 9 July 2015.

+In 2025, Jyotsna revealed that she has been diagnosed with autism.